shiroyasha/blog-source/source/posts/2017-07-17-monorepos-monoliths-in-disguise.html.md

 This is where it all begins.
 The rise of your monorepo.

 Everything looks great.
-You create a dedicates directory for each of your services, and commit them all at once.
+You create a dedicated directory for each of your services, and commit them all at once.
 At the root of your repository, you create a `docker-compose.yml` file, and precisely lay out the structure of your infrastructure.
 You can't believe that it is so simple.